fastlane/fastlane/README.md

 You can hide the inline changelog by setting the `FASTLANE_HIDE_CHANGELOG` environment variable

+# Code of Conduct
+Help us keep `fastlane` open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/fastlane/code-of-conduct).

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.